Skip to main content

 UW-Green Bay's Richter Museum of Natural History collections are available for artistic as well as scientific research.
 The natural forms make excellent subjects for drawing students.

-Explore The Richter Museum
+The Richter Museum

-Associate Professor Lisa Wicka
+Lisa Wicka portrait

 We are here to help